 Some examples of what you could be compensated for in a product liability case include:

 - The cost of the medical care needed to treat your injuries

 - Your lost wages and reduced earning potential, depending on the severity of your injuries

 - The physical pain and mental suffering you’ve endured because of your injuries

 - The value of any property that may have been damaged by the defective product, including the cost of the product itself

 One final category of compensation to note in product liability cases is something known as punitive damages.
 Punitive damages are not related to any specific loss that you incurred from the defective products.
 Instead, the goal of punitive damages is to deter future bad actors by punishing the negligent parties in exceptional cases.
 Punitive damages are not a part of all product liability cases, and your attorney can tell you more about whether punitive damages may apply in your case.

-Steps in an Alabama Defective Product Case
+Steps in a Decatur Defective Product Case